JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 #### Interval numbering during an unplanned rest

 The interval number wil **NOT** change during or after the rest period.

+#### Metrics behaviour during unplanned pauses

+During an unplanned pause, instant metrics will remain their last known good value.
+They will not be zero'd, which is OpenRowingMonitor's default behaviour (and the correct representation of the machine state).

+It is observed that upon entering the unplanned pause, the lastSlit data from [0x0038 "Additional Split Data"](#0x0038-additional-split-data) will be updated with the last tstate from the active split.

 #### Exiting an unplanned rest